SiliconLabs/wisun-br-linux-docker/README.md

 Launch image
 ------------

-Check that the WiSun BR device is available on `/dev/ttyACM0` (or pass the correct device name to the guest with `-s`).
+Check that the Wi-SUN BR device is available on `/dev/ttyACM0` (or pass the correct device name to the guest with `-d`).

 Launch a shell in your image using:

     docker run -ti --privileged --network=wisun-net --name=wisun-vm wisun-img

-From now on, your WiSun nodes should be able to interact with your IPv6 network.
+From now on, your Wi-SUN nodes should be able to interact with your IPv6 network.

 Note that the container accepts a few options which you can list with: